 PLEASE NOTE: There will be a tab on your race bib for you to claim your t-shirt at a separate booth.

 Did you pre-pay for parking?
-It will be mailed to the address you provided at registration.
+It was mailed to the address you provided at registration on Monday, Dec.
+9.

 WHAT IS THE HO'OIKAIKA HEAT?

 Ho'o Ikaika: To make a great effort, work hard, strengthen, fortify

 We listened to what you had to say, so this year the Makahiki Challenge is getting more challenging.
 If you've already done our 5k obstacle course and thought it was too easy, try the new HO'OIKAIKA HEAT!
 Still a 5k, the HO'OIKAIKA HEAT puts challengers through more physically demanding tasks between obstacles (think hill climbs, bear crawls, and more carrying)...and at the finish, challengers will get a special HO'OIKAIKA Finisher Medal!

 HOW OLD DO I HAVE TO BE TO RUN?

 14 years old.
 Participants under 18 years old are required to have a parent or guardian’s consent and signature on the waiver.

 The 8:00 am Ho'oikaika heat (elite) and the Ho'oikaika heat (8:15am) will be timed.
 All other heats are not timed.